diofant/diofant/docs/modules/vector/fields.rst

 where :math:`U`, :math:`V` and :math:`W` denote the :math:`X`, :math:`Y` and
 :math:`Z` components of :math:`\mathbf{F}` respectively.

-Computing the divergence of a vector field in :mod:`sympy.vector` can be accomplished in two ways.
+Computing the divergence of a vector field in :mod:`diofant.vector` can be accomplished in two ways.

 One, by using the ``delop`` property

-  >>> from sympy.vector import CoordSysCartesian
+  >>> from diofant.vector import CoordSysCartesian
   >>> C = CoordSysCartesian('C')
   >>> C.delop.dot(C.x*C.y*C.z*(C.i + C.j + C.k)).doit()
   C.x*C.y + C.x*C.z + C.y*C.z